 After the Legislature passes a bill and it is signed by the Governor, the bill is electronically published by the Legislative Reference Bureau at:

 The bill becomes effective the day after it is published by the Legislative Reference Bureau.
-The bill is then delivered to the Office of the Secretary of State to schedule the printed version in the State Newspaper, currently the Wisconsin State Journal, in order to alert the public a new law has been created.
-The newspaper notice will continue to contain the summary of the law, the date of publication and directions to obtain the full text of the new law.
+The bill is then delivered to the Office of the Secretary of State.
+At the end of the legislative session the bills are bound and stored in this office.